How to Negotiate Salary for Your Next Career Move

 Posted by Sydney Professional Resume Writers on 29 Jan 2025

-A salary negotiation is difficult to talk about, because it involves balancing what you believe you’re worth with the amount an employer believes they’ll be able to afford.
-But, if it’s done correctly it could be positive for both parties, resulting in a higher salary for the employee and greater employee engagement in their work.
-Here’s how you can negotiate your salary confidently.
+Negotiating your salary is a difficult conversation, as it involves balancing what you think you’re worth versus what your employer believes they’re able to afford.
+However, if done correctly it could be a positive experience for both sides that results in a higher pay for the employee and a greater satisfaction for the employees in their work.
+Here’s how to bargain your salary in confidence.

-• Before you make a salary offer take a look at market rates and industry standards to make sure that your salary proposal is realistic.
+• Before you negotiate your salary study market rates and industry standards to confirm that your salary offer is fair.

-• Get information from the networking of colleagues, using online tools like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+• Collect information through connecting with colleagues through online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Prepare talking points ahead of the time, including education and accreditation and years of relevant experience, the results and achievements and unique skills qualifications, industry knowledge and training opportunities.
+• Create talking points ahead of time, including education & accreditation, years of relevant experiences, achievements and results as well as unique skill sets and qualifications, industry knowledge and training potential.

-• In the course of negotiations, you should be assertive and confident, yet flexible and open-minded.
-Show tangible results that you’ve had in your previous positions.
+• In the course of negotiations, you should be confident and articulate but also flexible and open.
+Highlight tangible results that you’ve had in your previous roles.

-• Maintain a positive tone throughout the conversation, and engage in active listening.
+• Keep a positive and upbeat tone throughout the conversation and engage in active listening.

 Do your research

-Prior to entering any salary negotiation, you need to conduct a thorough study of market rates and industry standards to make sure that your salary proposal is realistic.
-Some factors that can affect the amount you are offered could be levels of experience level, company size and the location of the company. (?).
-Another great method to gather data is to connect with your colleagues or those in your chosen field of work.
+Before you enter any salary negotiation, you need to conduct thorough research on standard industry rates and market rates to ensure that your salary request is realistic.
+Some factors that can affect the amount you are offered could be the level of experience, levels, the size of your company and geographical location. (?).
+A great method of gathering information is to network with colleagues or others within your area of work.

 Research Online